RobTillaart/PPD71/README.md

 This library is to use the PPD71 Particle Sensor Unit with an Arduino.

+The device provides its measurements through a Serial interface.

 Not tested with hardware yet.

 Feedback as always is welcome.

 ### Warning